-“Vallarta” or “PV", as it is known to locals, is a typical Mexican “pueblo” (now a BIG pueblo).
-We’ve experienced growth and have modernized certain areas of our town, but we still remain faithful to our cherished Mexican traditions and heritage, such as parades in honor of the Virgin of Guadalupe or the bands that play at the town plaza kiosk, where locals and tourists alike dance to the rhythms enjoyed by many generations.
+“Vallarta” or “PV” – as it is known to locals – is a typical Mexican “pueblo” (now a BIG pueblo) named in honor of the well-respected lawyer Ignacio Vallarta.
+Recent growth has modernized certain areas of the city (even spawned All-inclusive Hotel / Resort filled Riviera Nayarit to the north, including Nuevo Vallarta, Punta Mita, and others), but it remains faithful to the cherished Mexican traditions and heritage, including parades in honor of the Virgin of Guadalupe or bands that play at the town plaza kiosk, where locals and tourists alike dance to Latin rhythms enjoyed throughout the generations.

-The downtown area is a place where nature and art coexist.
-Strolling down the Malecon you’ll enjoy dozens of open-air sculptures created by famous local artists, Mexico and beyond.
-There are art galleries on just about every corner, events and showings abound year-round with artist from the block or from around the world.
+Strolling along El Malecon you’ll enjoy dozens of open-air sculptures created by famous local and international artists.
+There are art galleries on just about every corner, events and shows abound year-round with artists from around the block or from around the world.

-So Puerto Vallarta is a place where ultramodern 5-star hotels coexist with cobblestone streets; Michelin Guide restaurants coexist with street side stands offering simple, but fresh, seafood or typical Mexican tacos.
+So Puerto Vallarta is actually a place where ultramodern 5-star Puerto Vallarta All-Inclusive hotels coexist with cobblestone streets; Michelin Guide restaurants blend with street-side taco food stands that offer simple, but fresh, seafood or typical Mexican dishes.

-There you have it; the magic is all around you in Puerto Vallarta.
-All you have to do is take a minute, watch and before you know it, you’ll be a part of the magic too.
-Continue with What to do here or more about our town.
+There you have it: magic is all around in Puerto Vallarta, Bahía de Banderas, and Jalisco.
+All you have to do is take a minute, enjoy the ocean breeze, the white sands, a cool margarita and before you know it, you and your couple will be a part of it too.